-There are not even close to enough chairs, loungers or cabanas for a place of this size.
+There are not even close to enough chairs, loungers, or cabanas for a place of this size.
 Speaking of cabana’s, there is a total of five.
 Yep, you read that right – five.
 The pool bar closes at six.
 You know, the perfect time to shut when you’ve returned from your day out – not!
 This place is massive, and it was sold out over the weekend.
 How are there not enough loungers or chairs?
-There sure is room given the majority of the pool area is a concrete cluster.
+There sure is the room given the majority of the pool area is a real cluster.

-Expecting some entertainment like most resorts?
-Some activities or music perhaps?
+Are you expecting some entertainment like most resorts?
+Some activities or music, perhaps?
 You’ve got the wrong place.
 Nothing is going on here but the rent.
 Having talked to many of the staff about this, I learned it’s the evils of supply and demand.
 This place does not have the clientele to support amenities, so it’s bare bones.
 Technically, this is a glorified convention center at best.
 Now, if you love golf and don’t expect any amenities, then this is an alright place if the price is right.
 Not for $200 plus a night.
 Anything above $125 is out of whack with what you will receive.

 Hilton Santa Fe Buffalo Thunder Casino

 Let’s talk about the Casino – another “could be” highlight for my hubby.
 It turns out, you can play, but you can’t drink.
 Have any of you ever been to an alcohol-free casino?
 That aside, the clientele in the Casino were elderly – many with strollers.
 Not necessarily an issue but not what we expected at all.
-The more time spent exploring, the more apparent that there are two types of clientele: Elderly gamblers (bless their souls) and convention goers.
+The more time spent exploring, the more apparent that there are two types of clientele: Elderly gamblers (bless their souls) and convention-goers.

 Hilton Santa Fe Buffalo Thunder Food

-The hotel claims to have six restaurants on site — a bit of an exaggeration to say the least.
+The hotel claims to have six restaurants on-site — a bit of an exaggeration, to say the least.
 Two of the six include Starbucks and a Delhi.
-Another being a diner like a dive inside of the casino.
+Another being a diner like a dive inside of the Casino.
 The food in the dinner was decent but not exactly what I would call a resultant, and the service sucked.
 Expect to wait about 30 minutes to talk to the server.
-Expect another 30 minutes for salty over cooked food to arrive.
+Expect another 30 minutes for salty overcooked food to arrive.

 We are all huge fans of room service food.
-It’s a royal treat that we splurge on once in a while, typically on first or last nights depending on flight times.
-I will say the food was not bad, nothing spectacular but it was spoiled by merely forgetting the condiments.
+It’s a royal treat that we splurge on once in a while, typically on first or last nights, depending on flight times.
+I will say the food was not bad, nothing spectacular, but it was spoiled by merely forgetting the condiments.
 How hard would it be to get that right?
-Yes, we ate in-room, but it reminded me of McDonald’s where you know that 40% of the time your order will be wrong.
+Yes, we ate in-room, but it reminded me of McDonald’s where you know that 40% of the time, your order will be wrong.

 Hilton Santa Fe Buffalo Thunder Golf

 I don’t play, but Brian does.
 This is the highlight of the resort – the only one other than the beds.
 And, you don’t need to be staying here to take advantage of this slice of heaven.
-There are three nine-hole courses here all with breathtaking terrain.
+There are three nine-hole courses here, all with breathtaking terrain.
 It’s relatively inexpensive around about $70 a game.
 Brian got a discount because we were staying at the resort, so there’s something!
-If you do play in New Mexico be prepared for the high elevation.
+If you do play in New Mexico, be prepared for the high elevation.
 It makes it difficult to breathe, and even the fittest of people will feel tired for no apparent reason until you acclimate.

 The Homewood Suites by Hilton Santa Fe-North is located on the same grounds as Hilton Santa Fe Buffalo Thunder.
 These two places (both Hilton properties) share a parking lot, and both are on the golf course.
-If you are not familiar with the two brands here are some points to consider.
+If you are not familiar with the two brands, here are some points to consider.
 It would have cost us about two-thirds of the cost to stay at Homewood, and we would have had access to the same amenities.
 Homewood includes a happy hour nightly along with light appetizers.
 Most of the rooms at Homewood are suites, another advantage.
 If we were to do this again, we would have chosen Homewood.
-Ironically, we excluded it opting for a resort but not understanding it was on site.
+Ironically, we excluded it opting for a resort, but not understanding it was on site.

 Upon checking out, I advised the hotel of my concerns.
-The staff was extremely empathetic, and I sensed this is not the first time they have heard this feedback.
+The staff was incredibly empathetic, and I sensed this is not the first time they have heard this feedback.
 To Hilton’s credit, the team said they did not want us to leave feeling this way and acknowledge we were there for a week.
 They comped the valet parking, several room service charges, and all our upgrade fees.
 I ended up getting a credit of almost $300.
-Still not impressed with the hotel but this did restore some of my faith in the Hilton brand.
+Still not impressed with the hotel, but this did restore some of my faith in the Hilton brand.
 And, it restored my faith in the staff at Hilton Santa Fe Buffalo Thunder.